cueltschey/sni5gect-compact/README.md

 ### Downgrade: Authentication Replay

 This exploit corresponds to `CVD-2024-0096`.
-It is the most complex exploit we have, which involves two stages, sniffing and replaying.
-Then during the relaying stage, it requires sniffing and injecting at multiple different states.
+It is the most complex exploit we have, involving two stages: sniffing and replaying.
+During the replaying stage, it requires sniffing and injecting at multiple different states.

 1. Sniffing: Capture a legitimate Authentication Request from the base station to the UE.